 Habitat: Pale Purple Coneflower grows from brownish-black taproot that will penetrate the soil several meters.
 Pale Purple Coneflower grows best in dry and mesic prairie types of well drained soil, in full sun.

 Names: The genus name, Echinacea, is from the Greek word echinos, a hedgehog, and alludes to the prickly central disc of these flowers.
 The species name, pallida, means "pale" as the color of the ray flowers is lighter than other coneflowers of this genus.
 The author name for the plant classification, ‘Nutt.’ is for Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their return journey to St. Louis.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey to St. Louis.
 The double listing of the name is due his first description being inadequate, but subsequently being corrected by him also.

 Comparisons: Pale Purple Coneflower can be contrasted to the Eastern Purple Coneflower, Echinacea purpurea, where the rays are over 1/4 inch wide (6 to 10mm), the central disc is much larger with a flattened dome, there is much less hair and the leaves are broader and have teeth.
 The Narrow-leaved Coneflower, E. angustifolia, has narrow leaves also, but shorter; the hair on the stems and flower stalks is spreading and stiff, the ray florets are 5 to 8 mm wide and much shorter.